 Canada’s coastal communities flourish when fish, whales and sea life thrive.
-But less than 10% of Canada’s oceans are protected and some marine protected areas allow damaging activities like drilling and bottom-trawling.
+Today slightly less than 14% of Canada’s oceans are protected and some marine protected areas allow damaging activities like drilling and bottom-trawling.

 SeaBlue is a movement of Canadians holding government accountable for protecting our oceans and the fragile sea life that lives there.

-SeaBlue Canada is a collaboration of five organizations with a combined 183 years of protecting Canada’s land and water.
-We are Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, Oceans North and West Coast Environmental Law.
+SeaBlue Canada is a collaboration of seven organizations with a combined 225 years of protecting Canada’s land and water.
+We are Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, Nature Canada, Oceans North, WWF-Canada, and West Coast Environmental Law.

 We’re working together to ensure Canada protects its oceans, both for our grandchildren and for the sea life we depend on.

-Join us as we work towards 2020 and defending places where marine life can thrive!
+Join us as we work towards 25 per cent protection by 2025 on the path to 30×30, and defend places where marine life can thrive!